Jeff-Adler/fastai_course-workbook/01_intro.md

 What is the difference between classification and regression?
 What is a validation set?
 What is a test set?
 Why do we need them?
 What will fastai do if you don't provide a validation set?
+Why is a GPU useful for deep learning?
+How is a CPU different, and why is it less effective for deep learning?
+Try to think of three areas where feedback loops might impact the use of machine learning.
+See if you can find documented examples of that happening in practice.